freeradical13/freeradical13.github.io/index.md

 [Gene Therapy][] is the insertion of genes into somatic cells to change their function.

 [Transgenes][] are similar but introduced into zygotes and the resulting organisms are called [Genetically Modified Organisms][] (GMOs).

+### Evolution

+[Evolution][] is the change of gene frequencies in a population over time.
+These changes may occur due to gene mutation, sexual reproduction, gene duplication, etc.

+The process of [natural selection][] states that organisms that have characteristics best adapted for an environment (where the environment includes predators, selection by mates, [artifical selection][] by other species such as humans, etc.) are more likely to gather resources, survive, and reproduce, passing on their genotypes to offspring.
+These valuable traits are called [adaptations][].
+Evolutionary fitness is specifically reproductive success.

+[Genetic Drift][] is evolution of certain alleles over others due to random chance (the smaller the population, the more likely).
+One type of genetic drift is the [Founder Effect][] when a small part of a population becomes isolated from the larger population (e.g. on an island - this often also leads to the creation of multiple species, called [allopatric speciation][] as opposed to [sympatric speciation][] in the same geographical area).
+Another type of genetic drift is the [Bottleneck Effect][] where a population has a significant decline due to some bottleneck such as a fire.

+[Gene Flow][] occurs when a new allele is introduced into a population from another population.

+[Homology][] (or homologous structures) is evidence of the existence of shared ancestry between a pair of structures, or genes, in different taxa due to descent with modification from a common ancestor.
+[Convergent evolution][] is the independent evolution of similar traits and the traits are called analogous rather than homologous.

+[Stabilizing selection][] eliminates phenotypes at the extremes of a population characteristic.
+[Directional selection][] favors one extreme of a population characteristic.
+[Disruptive selection][] (or diversifying selection) favors both extremes of a population characteristic while selecting against the average.

+[Sexual Selection][] is a type of natural selection where individuals of one sex with certain characteristics are more likely to obtain mates than other individuals of the same sex.
+In [Intrasexual Selection][], organisms of the same sex compete for mates of the opposite sex.
+In [Intersexual Selection][], one sex (usually females) chooses the members of the opposite sex to mate with.
+Sexual selection may lead to [Sexual Dimorphism][] which describes differences in characteristics between males and females.

+In [Frequency-Dependent Selection][], the frequency of an allele fluctuates depending on the frequency of other alleles within the same species (e.g. sexual selection) or in other species.

+In [Heterozygote Advantage][], organisms with two or more alleles at a locus are selected at a higher rate.

+A [Hybrid Zone][] is a geographical area in which multiple species are more likely to reproduce (creating hybrids).
+[Reinforcement][] is the process of increasing reproductive barriers between species in the case that hybrids are less fit than parents.

 ### Proteomics